 Live Action TV

 - Both SWAT teams and FBI Hostage Rescue Teams appear in The Sarah Connor Chronicles frequently, when police and the FBI close in on either the Connors or the machines hunting them.
 It almost always ends badly for them.
+Their usage here falls under Wrong Genre Savvy in that Ellison knew he was against a serious threat and called out the HRT, assuming they could deal with any reasonable enemy.
+Unfortunately he was dealing with a Terminator and SWAT teams don't bring anti-tank weapons.

 - 24 features numerous variations of SWAT teams and federal response units, and CTU has their tactical teams.
 They generally serve as a Redshirt Army, as the phrase "we're setting up a perimeter" is synonymous with "the badguys are already escaping."
 When the tactical teams do manage to contain the badguys, however, the resulting gunfight is usually a Curbstomp Battle in favor of the good guys.